WilcyWilson/Possible-Java-Interview-Questions/README.md

 7. How to sort a Hash Map data program?
 8. Can a Constructor be made static?
 What happens?
 9. Types of Inheritance?
+10. What are immutable objects?
+11. Why is String immutable?
+12.

 ## XML and JSON